Becoming an Uber Driver

 - Requirements may vary from city to city.

 - A sedan that can seat at least 4 passengers, excluding you (the driver).

 - State-issued license plates.

-- Has NOT been previously salvaged OR used for taxi-related services:
+- A prohibition against vehicles which have been previously salvaged OR used for taxi-related services.

 Keep in mind that Uber has several different options for customers looking luxury vehicles, such as:

 These high-end services necessitate additional vehicle requirements to meet Uber's luxury vehicle standards and professional chauffeur services.